-• Coordinate various City, State, and Federal agencies to meet deadlines
+• Work with City, State, and Federal groups to finish projects on time.

 HOME Investment Partnerships Program